bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

 ## The Kernel's Accounting System

 Ledgers are the kernel's accounting system – every time your process allocates memory, maps a file, or performs certain operations, the kernel updates various ledgers using `ledger_debit()` and `ledger_credit()` functions.
+You can find some information about ledgers in a manual page of `footprint` command (`MEMORY ACCOUNTING` section).
 The [full list of ledgers](https://github.com/apple-oss-distributions/xnu/blob/e3723e1f17661b24996789d8afc084c0c3303b26/osfmk/kern/task.c#L305-L370) is available in the sources.

 This system allows the kernel to answer questions like "How much memory is this process using?" in constant time – no need to walk through complex data structures or perform expensive calculations.